 Do Cockroaches Eat Poop?

+Cockroaches find feces from other animals and even human beings to be very nutritious.
+Their diet is composed of about anything edible; therefore, poop meal is not any different.
 They will eat it whenever they find it.
 However, cockroaches are pretty close to humans, and feces may contain harmful pathogens that cause diseases whenever ingested.

 What Does Roach Poop Look Like?

+It is easy to differentiate roach poop from that of rodents and other household pests.
+Cockroach poop looks like ground coffee berries or black pepper, especially when they are young or just tiny in nature.
 For larger species, the droppings appear tubular and darker with rounded ends.
 Spotting roach poop is usually the first evidence of a possible infestation.